Apple Crisp Pizza

 My husband’s favorite dessert is a warm apple crisp with a huge scoop of vanilla ice cream.
 A couple of year ago we crowned this the Perfect Apple Crisp recipe at least according to my husband’s standards.

 But I think his favorite apple crisp has some competition from this Apple Crisp Pizza.
 If you throw a flaky pie crust into any equation, it’s gotta be good.
+And it was.

 Apple Crisp Pizza

-- 2/3 cup sugar
+- 2/3 cup white sugar